Unbelievable But True African Tall Tale

-The African folklore story why the sea is salty explains the age-old question of how salt made its way into the seven seas.
+The African tall tale folklore story why the sea is salty explains the age-old question of how salt made its way into the seven seas.

 Fuma, queen of the sea, stole two magic millstones from her brother Prince Noka of the lakes and rivers.